lukepighetti/data_widgets/README.md

 )
 ```

-consider version of `ListView` that instead accepted a source `List`, but also added an onChange callback and allowed the user to drag-to-reorder or delete items, while also animating items being added/moved/deleted when the source `List` was mutated
+consider a version of `ListView` that instead accepts a source `List`, but also has an `onChange` callback and allowed the user to drag-to-reorder or delete items, while also animating items being added/moved/deleted when the source `List` was mutated.

 ```dart